 Inventory, lb : 0

-Lady Finger bananas grow on tall, slender trees that can reach anywhere from 5 to 25 feet in height. are thinner than the more common cavendish bananas and have a cigar-like shape.
+Lady Finger bananas grow on tall, slender trees that can reach anywhere from 5 to 25 feet in height.
+They are thinner than the more common cavendish bananas and have a cigar-like shape.
 They grow up to 5 inches long and are roughly half an inch in diameter.
-The skin of a Lady Finger banana is a bright yellow, and thin, and is said to be at its peak when tiny black flecks are present on the skin.
-Lady Finger bananas have a creamy consistency, with a sweeter flavor than common bananas.
+Lady Finger bananas have thin, bright yellow skins that will develop dark flecks when fully ripe.
+The fruit has a creamy consistency, with a sweeter flavor than common bananas.

 Lady Finger bananas are available year-round in tropical or semi-tropical regions.

 Lady Finger bananas are a popular South Pacific variety of Musa acuminata.
 They are often grown as an ornamental in its dwarf state, but can grow up to 25 feet tall when planted in the soil and properly fertilized.
 Lady Finger bananas are the second most popular bananas in Australia, next to the cavendish.
 One unique characteristic of the Lady Finger banana is that it doesn’t turn brown when cut, making it a good choice for fresh applications.
 Lady Finger bananas are also known as Sugar bananas, Date or Fig bananas and Finger bananas.

 Lady Finger bananas are high in potassium, and dietary fiber.
 They are also full of good pre-biotic bacteria which is good for gut health.
 Lady Finger bananas are also rich in vitamins C and B5, with lesser quantities of vitamins A, E and K. Bananas are also high in minerals such as manganese, magnesium, calcium and zinc.
 Bananas are also very low on the glycemic scale and are ideal for those on a diabetic diet.